 of businesses report steady productivity in their switch to hybrid work

-Collaboration in the workplace happens when teams work together effectively towards common goals.
 Now that more companies are opting for a hybrid work environment, managers and leaders need to develop new work principles to give their employees more options when it comes to when, where, and how to collaborate.

 While hybrid collaboration offers up many benefits in terms of employee satisfaction and boosted productivity, this form of working also poses many challenges—from social struggles and unintended hierarchies to selecting the right remote working tools.
 In this article, we’ll offer up some timely recommendations on how to improve hybrid communication.

-6 tips for hybrid collaboration
+5 easy tips for better hybrid collaboration at work

-1. Move to the cloud
+1. Move your team to the cloud

 In order to be a truly hybrid workplace, employees need to have complementary tools, collaboration spaces, and systems—whether they’re at the office or working remotely.